awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/8-r53-zone/_index.en.md

 * Set the **Health Check ID** to **ApplicationRoutingControl**
 * Set the **Record ID** to `Application`.

 Again, please note that for production purposes, using a CNAME record like this will result in two DNS queries for the client.
-For more information on how Route 53 is configured to return records in the same hosted zone, please see the (Route 53 documentation here)[https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-values-alias-common.html#rrsets-values-alias-common-target].
+For more information on how Route 53 is configured to return records in the same hosted zone, please see the [Route 53 documentation here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-values-alias-common.html#rrsets-values-alias-common-target).

 Once complete, click **Create records**: